United Nations: Crisis of Credibility

 • Universal Declaration of Human RightsArticle 2: “Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, [or] sex,…”

 Extensive analyses by the International Council for Men and Boys reveal numerous disparities affecting men.
 These disparities have been documented at both the global level and in over 50 countries around the world.
-But UN reports, such as “Men, Masculinities and Humanitarian Settings” make the claim that the problem lies with men themselves, especially their “harmful masculinity norms” and “patriarchal attitudes.”
+But UN reports, such as “Men, Masculinities and Humanitarian Settings” falsely claim that the problem lies with men themselves, especially their “harmful masculinity norms” and “patriarchal attitudes.”

 In addition, UN programs reveal a pattern of distorting science and promoting gender inequality.
 For example, hundreds of studies show domestic violence is an equal opportunity problem that affects both men and women.
 But the World Health Organization not only ignores female-perpetrated abuse, it even argues for “Putting Women First.”
 See image —>